SeriousEmail/seriousemail-php/README.md

 	echo $send->feedback;
 }
 ```
 **'custom'** data can be sent via the custom array.
 You can include as much custom data as you'd like.
 Populating your template with this data is easy.
-You'd simply wrap the index name in double percentage signs and include it in your Serious Email template...
+You'd simply wrap the index name in double percentage signs and include it in your Serious Email template.

+For example:

 ```
 You have %%Points%% and your balance is %%Balance%%.